BeelzebubResearch/-/README.md

 5. When prompted click "add to path"
 6. Follow further instructions

-Hint 1: The solution lies within yourselves.
-And remember to KISS (=keep it short and simple).
-Mind the natural order.
+Hint 1: Use previous knowledge to find the code.
+The solution lies within yourselves.

-Hint 2: Use previous knowledge to find the code.
+Hint 2: Mind the natural order.

+Hint 3: And..no double dipping 🙃